Dodgers vs. Padres Player Props Betting Odds

 Freeman Stats

-- Freeman has put up 42 hits with 10 doubles, five home runs and 19 walks.
-He has driven in 14 runs with four stolen bases.
+- Freeman has 45 hits with 11 doubles, six home runs and 18 walks.
+He has driven in 17 runs with five stolen bases.

 Freeman Recent Games